Bohr-Sommerfeld profile surgeries and Disk Potentials: Introduction

 Let $(Z,\lambda) \xrightarrow{\pi_Y} (Y,\omega_Y)$ be a prequantum bundle, i.e. a circle bundle with a connection form $\lambda$ such that the curvature is given by $\omega_Y$, i.e. Note that such a one-form $\lambda$ is a contact form on $Z$.
 Assume $\omega_Y$ is a monotone symplectic form and $L_Y$ is a monotone Lagrangian in $Y$, i.e. the Maslov index functional and the symplectic area functional are positively proportional, The canonical Bohr-Sommerfeld cover of $L_Y$ as defined in \cite[\S 4]{rg19} is a Legendrian $\Lambda$ in $Z$ that is a cover of the monotone Lagrangian $L_Y$.
 In essence, the Bohr-Sommerfeld cover can be thought of as a horizontal lift (with respect to the connection $\lambda$) of the Lagrangian $L_Y$ to $Z$.

-A surgery with Bohr-Sommerfeld profile $\Lambda$ switches between two different exact fillings of the disjoint Legendrian $\Lambda_2 := \Lambda \sqcup e^{\frac{i\pi}{k}}\Lambda$ where $k$ is the covering number of $\Lambda \to L_Y$.
-Here we use the $S^1$ bundle structure on $Z$.
+A surgery with Bohr-Sommerfeld profile $\Lambda$ switches between two different exact fillings of the disjoint Legendrian $\Lambda_2 := \Lambda \sqcup e^{\frac{i\pi}{k}}\Lambda$ where $k$ is the covering number of $\Lambda \to L_Y$.( Here we are implicitly using the $S^1$ bundle structure on $Z$.)
 Given an embedded path $c:[-1,1] \to \bC^*$ in the punctured complex plane such that $c(-1) = -1, c(1) = 1$, we can construct a filling of $\Lambda_2$, which we call $\cL_c$, see Definition \ref{def:Bsphand}.
 We call such Lagrangian fillings $\cL_c$ Bohr-Sommerfeld Profile Lagrangian handles.
-There are two primitive homotopy classes of such paths - and a Bohr-Sommerfeld profile surgery switches between these two homotopy classes.
+There are two primitive homotopy classes of such paths.
+A Bohr-Sommerfeld profile surgery switches between these two homotopy classes.

 Intuitively, we call a Lagrangian $L$ in a symplectic manifold $M$ to \textit{have a Bohr-Sommerfeld-Profile handle} if under a symplectomorphism from $[a,b]\times Z$ to a codimension 0 submanifold with boundary in $M$, $L$ looks like $\cL_\gamma$ for some path $\gamma,$ see Definition \ref{bsphandle}.
 A Bohr-Sommerfeld-profile surgery of such a Lagrangian $L$ is defined as where $\wt\gamma$ denotes a path in $\bC^*$ with same end points as that of $\gamma$ but representing a different primitive homotopy class than $\gamma$.